tadashi-aikawa/obsidian-another-quick-switcher/README.md

 ![Demo](https://raw.githubusercontent.com/tadashi-aikawa/obsidian-another-quick-switcher/master/demo/navigate-outgoing-backlinks-without-leaving-the-dialog.gif)

+### 7. Preview

+You can preview the file without closing the dialog.
+It shows a floating view that doesn't distract the contents.
+Additionally, it makes the editor state before opening the dialog after previewing files and closing the dialog.

 ## For users who use earlier than v8.0.0

 Please read a "🔥 Breaking changes" section in the [Release note](https://github.com/tadashi-aikawa/obsidian-another-quick-switcher/releases/tag/8.0.0).